Explore other majors & minors

 MUS 311 Fundamentals of Conducting

 A study of basic conducting techniques, including conducting patterns, beat styles, attacks and releases as they apply to a variety of musical phrases and shorter pieces of music.
 Both vocal and instrumental musical examples will be used.
-Prerequisite(s): MUS 246; B. Wayman
+Prerequisite(s): MUS 246; A. Wayman

 MUS 313 Intermediate Choral Conducting

 Students continue to develop their conducting technique, both with and without the baton.
 Students also study score preparation and rehearsal technique, with a focus on choral literature.
-Prerequisite(s): MUS 246 and 311; B. Wayman
+Prerequisite(s): MUS 246 and 311; A. Wayman

 MUS 330 Seminar in Renaissance and Baroque Music

 This course examines musical culture and practice in the Western European tradition before 1750.
 Course texts include musical scores and recordings, treatments of music in contemporary criticism, journals, letters, and reviews, and contemporary scholarship from the fields of musicology, theory, and associated academic disciplines.
 Topics and foci vary from year to year.
 Coursework will include a major research paper.
-Prerequisite(s): MUS 201 and MUS 245; Staff
+Prerequisite(s): MUS 201 and MUS 245; A. Wayman

 MUS 331 Seminar in Common-Practice Music

 This course examines musical culture and practice in Common Practice tradition (ca. 1750-1900).
 Course texts include musical scores and recordings, treatments of music in contemporary criticism, journals, letters, and reviews, and contemporary scholarship from the fields of musicology, theory, and associated academic disciplines.
 Topics and foci vary from year to year.
 Coursework will include a major research paper.
-Prerequisite(s): MUS 201 and MUS 245; Offered alternate years; J. Huguet; D. Falterman
+Prerequisite(s): MUS 201 and MUS 245; Offered alternate years; J. Huguet

 MUS 332 Seminar in Music of the Modern Era

 This course examines musical culture and practice in the realms of art music of the Modern Era (1900-present).
 Course texts include musical scores and recordings, treatments of music in contemporary criticism, journals, letters, and reviews, and contemporary scholarship from the fields of musicology, theory, and associated academic disciplines.
 Topics and foci vary from year to year.
 Coursework will include a major research paper.
-Prerequisite(s): MUS 201 and MUS 245; Offered alternate years; M. Kaoutzani
+Prerequisite(s): MUS 201 and MUS 245; Offered alternate years; Staff

 MUS 333 Seminar in Jazz Topics